lart-bangor/research-assistant/docs/source/developers/setup.rst

 Installing the pre-requirements
 -------------------------------

-To work on the L'ART Research Client codebase, you need to have at least the following:
+To work on the L'ART Research Assistant codebase, you need to have at least the following:

 * `git <https://git-scm.com>`_ -- The version management system we use
 * `python <https://python.org>`_ (version >= 3.10) -- The primary programming language of the app